U of S students rally for Colten Boushie’s family after Gerald Stanley verdict | Globalnews.ca

-U of S students rally for Colten Boushie’s family after Gerald Stanley verdict

-To show support for Colten Boushie’s family, University of Saskatchewan students marched from the campus to the Court of Queen’s Bench in Saskatoon Tuesday.
+To show support for Colten Boushie’s family, University of Saskatchewan (U of S) students marched from the campus to the Court of Queen’s Bench in Saskatoon Tuesday.

 Boushie, 22, was shot and killed during an altercation in the farmyard of Biggar, Sask.-area farmer Gerald Stanley in August 2016.